 East Lothian: 338579/210/27541

-All deposits from tenants must be placed in one of the three Scottish deposit schemes:
+All deposits paid by tenants must be placed in one of three Scottish Tenancy Deposit Schemes (SDS).

-All rental properties must have the following checks carried out to ensure they are safe for tenants:
+All rental properties must have the following checks carried out to ensure they are safe to tenants:

-- Portable Appliance Test (PAT) - all electrical appliances that are portable (e.g. toaster, washing machine) must be checked annually and a certificate provided to show that they too are safe for use
+- Portable Appliance Test (PAT) - All electrical appliances that are portable such as toasters, washing machines, etc must be checked annually and a certificate provided to show that they are too are safe for use